RichardNeverGiveup/Study-Notes/Data Structure and Algorithm/day05 Sequences Sort.md

 The merge function takes care of merging two adjacent sublists.
 The first sublist runs from __start__ to __mid-1__.
 The second sublist runs from __mid__ to __stop-1__.
 The elements of the two sorted sublists are copied, in O(n) time, to a new list.
 Then the sorted list is copied back into the original sequence, again in O(n) time.

+One criticism of the merge sort algorithm is that the elements of the two sublists cannot be merged without copying to a new list and then back again.
+Other sorting methods, like Quicksort, have the same O(n log n) complexity as merge sort and do not require an extra list.
+The repetitive splitting of the list results in O(log n) splits.
+Since there are log n levels to the merge sort algorithm and each level takes O(n) to merge, the algorithm is O(n log n).

 ```python
 def mergeSortRecursively(seq, start, stop):